Site map

 Design requirements

-By February 2009, Russian space agency, quietly published a set of official requirements for the future rocket dubbed Rus-M. Although on paper, prospective developers had to compete in a federal tender to meet these specifications, it was a mere formality.
-A published description of the rocket, including its name, was skewed heavily toward proposals made by the TsSKB Progress/RKK Energia team.
+By February 2009, Russian space agency, quietly published a set of official requirements for the future rocket, dubbed Rus-M. Although on paper, prospective developers had to compete in a federal tender to meet these specifications, it was a mere formality.
+The published description of the rocket, including its name, was skewed heavily toward proposals made by the TsSKB Progress/RKK Energia team.

 The unmanned version of the rocket would have to deliver 23.8 tons to a 200-kilometer orbit with an inclination of 51.7 degrees after launch from Vostochny.
-The rocket modules of the first stage had to be adaptable to serve as the first stage of the heavy-lifting rocket with the payload of no less than 50 tons and super-heavy lifter with the payload above 100 tons.
+The rocket modules of the first stage had to be adaptable to serve as the first stage of a heavy-lifting rocket with a payload of no less than 50 tons and a super-heavy lifter with a payload above 100 tons.

 Emergency mode requirements

-Later in flight, the manned rocket would have to be capable of delivering a 18.8-20.3-ton spacecraft to a minimum 135 by 440-kilometer orbit, in case of the failure of a single engine on the first or second stage.
-Such a single-orbit trajectory would apparently enable the descent module to return for the emergency landing just north of Vostochny, while subjecting the crew to no more than 12 g.
-(A difference between the mass of a standard 12-ton PPTS spacecraft and available payload of 18.8 ton would likely be used by the emergency supply of propellant needed to provide thrust during a single-orbit flight.)
+Later in flight, the manned rocket would have to be capable of delivering a 18.8-20.3-ton spacecraft to a minimum 135 by 440-kilometer orbit in case of the failure of a single engine on the first or second stage.
+Such a single-orbit trajectory would apparently enable the descent module to return for an emergency landing just north of Vostochny, while subjecting the crew to no more than 12 g.
+(The difference between the mass of a standard 12-ton PPTS spacecraft and the available payload of 18.8 ton would likely be used by the emergency supply of propellant needed to provide thrust during a single-orbit flight.)

 Second stage

 According to unofficial reports in 2008, Roskosmos considered using either kerosene or hydrogen on the second stage of the vehicle.
-However at the beginning of 2009, the head of Roskosmos Anatoly Perminov told Russian press that hydrogen would be used on the second stage.
-The official technical assignment called for the monoblock second stage powered by four RD-0146 engines.
+However at the beginning of 2009, the head of Roskosmos, Anatoly Perminov, told the Russian press that hydrogen would be used on the second stage.
+The official technical assignment called for a monoblock second stage powered by four RD-0146 engines.
 The emergency abort mode would allow a 20.7-ton payload to make a single orbit around the Earth after the failure of one of four main engines on the second stage.
 Roskosmos also required the developer to provision a controlled deorbiting of the second stage.

-Back in July 2008, KBKhA design bureau in Voronezh first announced that it proposed a concept of new-generation engines for the prospective launch vehicles, which would fly from Vostochny.
-According to KBKhA, a new series would burn a mix of liquid oxygen and carbohydrate fuel and would feature high mass and performance characteristics, high reliability and low development and production cost.
+Back in July 2008, KBKhA design bureau in Voronezh first announced that it had proposed a concept of new-generation engines for the prospective launch vehicles, which would fly from Vostochny.
+According to KBKhA, the new series would burn a mix of liquid oxygen and carbon-based fuel and would feature high mass and performance characteristics, high reliability and low development and production cost.
 KBKhA documents showed that during 2007, the RD-0146 engine was test-fired eight times, burning hydrogen and six times burning methane fuel.
-Ironically, Khrunichev enterprise issued a technical assignment for the project.
-Ultimately, the hydrogen-propelled version was chosen for the Rus-M project.
-RD-0146 engine was reported to produce the thrust of 10 tons and deliver the specific impulse of 463 seconds.
+An original assignment to develop RD-0146 came from Khrunichev enterprise.
+Ultimately, the hydrogen-propelled version of the engine was chosen for the Rus-M project.
+RD-0146 engine was reported to produce a thrust of 10 tons and deliver the specific impulse of 463 seconds.

 Follow-on rockets (50-60 tons payload)

 Instead of four RD-0146 engines on the original Rus-M, the second stage would likely sport a much larger single engine burning liquid hydrogen and liquid oxygen.
-Theoretically, it could be based on the RD-0120 engine, which powered the core stage of the Energia rocket.
-However any thought of increasing the diameter of the second stage beyond accepted 3.8 meters, would exclude the possibility of transporting the vehicle by rail.
-As of 2009, the exceeding parameters of rail transportation was not acceptable for the Russian government.
+Presumably, it could be based on the RD-0120 engine which powered the core stage of the Energia rocket.
+However any thought of increasing the diameter of the second stage beyond the accepted 3.8 meters would exclude the possibility of transporting the vehicle by rail.
+As of 2009, exceeding the parameters of rail transportation was not acceptable for the Russian government.

 Super-heavy launcher (100-150 tons payload)

-Although with the launch of the Rus-M preliminary design in April 2009, a basic architecture of the rocket was essentially "set in stone," Roskosmos still formally required the developer to evaluate alternative configurations of the rocket.
-The agency specifically asked the industry to consider monoblock version of the rocket, as well as possible use of the RD-0163 engine and of hydrogen propellant (on all stages).
-During 2009, TsSKB Progress also continued studying a possibility of using three-component propellant for the future reincarnations of Rus-M and other upgrades, which would potentially enable to develop a booster with a 100-ton payload capacity within limits of 3.8-meter diameter.
+Although, with the launch of the Rus-M preliminary design in April 2009, the basic architecture of the rocket was essentially "set in stone," Roskosmos still formally required the developer to evaluate alternative configurations of the rocket.
+The agency specifically asked the industry to consider monoblock version of the rocket, as well as the possible use of the RD-0163 engine and of hydrogen propellant (on all stages).
+During 2009, TsSKB Progress also continued studying the possibility of using three-component propellant for the future reincarnations of Rus-M and other upgrades, which would potentially enable to develop a booster with a 100-ton payload capacity within the limits of 3.8-meter diameter.
 (354)

-During an International Astronautical Congress in October 2009, the head of Roskosmos Anatoly Perminov said that building "blocks" of the Rus-M vehicle would enable a low-cost development of a heavy vehicle with payload of 50-60 tons, while the "components" of the same launcher would pave the way to a super-heavy rocket, capable of carrying 130-150 tons to the low-Earth orbit.
-Perminov also said that Rus-M could serve as a testbed for components and technologies of future reusable launch vehicles.
+During an International Astronautical Congress in October 2009, the head of Roskosmos, Anatoly Perminov, said that building "blocks" of the Rus-M vehicle would enable the low-cost development of a heavy vehicle with a payload of 50-60 tons, while the "components" of the same launcher would pave the way to a super-heavy rocket, capable of carrying 130-150 tons to low Earth orbit.
+Perminov also said that the Rus-M could serve as a testbed for the components and technologies of future reusable launch vehicles.
+In June 2010, as the preliminary design of the Rus-M was approaching the conclusion, the head of TsSKB Progress, Aleksandr Kirilin, told the semi-official Interfax AVN news agency that a 100-ton class booster was still in the upgrade plans of the Rus-M program.

-An industry-wide tender for the development of the manned launch vehicle was officially started on Feb.
+An industry-wide tender for the development of a manned launch vehicle was officially started on Feb.
 14, 2009, when all participants were suppose to submit their proposals to Roskosmos.
-Only two main projects were actually competing -- one from Khrunichev enterprise, and one from TsSKB Progress.
-Since government requirements closely matched TsSKB's proposals and left practically no room for alternative architecture, Khrunichev had no choice but to draft a proposal identical to that of Samara.
-Still, the company apparently left on the table a proposal for the man-rated Angara-5P rocket, as an alternative.
+Only two main projects were actually competing -- one from the Khrunichev enterprise, and one from TsSKB Progress.
+Since government requirements closely matched TsSKB's proposals and left practically no room for an alternative architecture, Khrunichev had no choice but to draft a proposal identical to that of Samara.
+Still, the company apparently left on the table a proposal for a man-rated Angara-5P rocket, as an alternative.

 Development

-In an interview with RIA Samara in April 2009, the head of TsSKB Progress Aleksandr Kirilin said that his company had to be ready to defend the preliminary design of the rocket, comprising of more than 100 volumes of documentation, by September 2010 at the price tag of 145 million rubles.
+In an interview with RIA Samara in April 2009, the head of TsSKB Progress, Aleksandr Kirilin, said that his company had to be ready to defend the preliminary design of the rocket, comprising more than 100 volumes of documentation, by September 2010 at a price tag of 145 million rubles.
 (The official documentation placed a price tag for the preliminary design at 375 thousand rubles.)
 The successful completion of the preliminary design would pave the way to the full-scale experimental development of the rocket, culminating with "cold" and "hot" testing of the vehicle at NIIKhimmash facilities in Sergiev Posad.

-Although Kirilin's interview run only days after TsSKB "won" the tender, the head of the company revealed that one of the former Energia-Buran facilities had already been cleaned up for the upcoming project.
+Although Kirilin's interview ran only days after TsSKB had "won" the tender, the head of the company revealed that one of the former Energia-Buran facilities had already been cleaned up for the upcoming project.
 The building would now be used for the manufacturing of propellant tanks for the new rocket.
-(329) In June 2009, during the Paris Air and Space Show in Le Bourget, Kirilin told the editor of this web site that the building was previously used for the application of thermal protection layers on Energia.
-In the meantime, special chambers used for the thermal protection work had been preserved and could eventually accommodate Rus-M, which, like Energia, employs cryogenic propellants.
+(329) In June 2009, during the Paris Air and Space Show in Le Bourget, Kirilin told the editor of this web site that the building had previously been used for the application of thermal protection layers on Energia.
+In the meantime, the special chambers used for the thermal protection work had been preserved and could eventually accommodate Rus-M, which, like Energia, employs cryogenic propellants.

-On July 9-10, 2009, the first Scientific and Technical Council, NTS, was held on the Rus-M project at TsSKB Progress in Samara, which finalized the preliminary design development schedule.
+On July 9-10, 2009, the first Scientific and Technical Council, NTS, was held on the Rus-M project at TsSKB Progress in Samara, and it finalized the preliminary design development schedule.
 The Chief Designer Council and working groups on various aspects of the project were also formed.

 By the end of 2009, NITs RKP test center (former NIIKhIMMash) in Peresvet (near Sergiev Posad) announced that it was starting preparations for a test program to support the development of launch vehicles based in Vostochny.
 It would be similar to activities conducted during the development of the Angara family of rockets.